Special Programs

 College Now

-Southwestern's College Now program provides high school students the opportunity to earn college credits while fulfilling high school graduation requirements.
-Train for a professional technical career and/or prepare for a smooth, clear transition to the higher education setting, all while still in high school!
+Southwestern's College Now program provides high school students the opportunity to earn college credit while fulfilling high school graduation requirements.
+Students can begin taking college-level courses towards a professional certificate, and/or an associate or bachelor's degree while still enrolled in high school.

-Dual Credit: College credit classes taught at the high school by high school instructors
+- Dual Credit: College credit classes taught at the high school by qualified high school instructors

-Expanded Options: College courses taught by the college instructors at the college or online
+- Expanded Options: College courses taught by the Southwestern instructors at the college or online.

-• Student must be at least 16 years of age to participate.
+- Students must be at least 16 years of age to participate in Expanded Options courses.

-Enhanced Options: College Credit classes taught at/for the high school by college instructors
+- Enhanced Options: College credit courses taught at or for the high school by Southwestern instructors.

 TRIO Student Support Services